janboddez/aperture-docker-compose/README.md

 systemctl --user enable watchtower systemctl --user start watchtower
 ```
-This last step, right now, takes 15 seconds because of a pre-start delay that may or may not make sense.
-(Anyway, _don't just terminate it_ if nothing seems to happen.)
 ***
 ### Remark: Laravel Queues
 It's possible to use a similar systemd service to keep Aperture's queuing system going, should you switch from the default `sync` driver (i.e., no queuing) to, e.g., `redis` or `database`.
 More details to follow.